 Around age 6 years, some children with Dravet syndrome will develop an unsteady gait, which affects their ability to walk.45

-DIACOMIT® (stiripentol) is proven to control seizures associated with Dravet syndrome.
-It is the only FDA-approved antiseizure medication developed specifically for seizures associated with Dravet syndrome in children as young as 6 months.
-It is indicated for children weighing 15 lb or more and taking clobazam.1 To learn more, visit About DIACOMIT.
+DIACOMIT® (stiripentol) is proven to control clonic and tonic-clonic seizures associated with Dravet syndrome.
+It is the only FDA-approved antiseizure medication developed specifically for seizures associated with Dravet in children as young as 6 months.
+It is indicated for children weighing 15 lb or more and taking clobazam.1

+Children with Dravet syndrome can attend school, which plays an important role in their cognitive and social development.
 Your child will likely need an individualized education program (IEP) to support them at school.
 The IEP sets academic and cognitive goals designed specifically for your child.
 This plan may involve behavioral, occupational, physical, and speech therapy.45

 You may need to familiarize school personnel with your child’s diagnosis and ask that they know basic seizure first aid.
 You should also share your child’s seizure triggers (e.g., loud noises, heat) and ask them to make efforts to limit your child’s exposure to those triggers.
 Give the appropriate school personnel your child’s seizure action plan and any rescue medication prescribed by their doctor.41,43